mnbvmnbv2/tic-tac-toe-rl/README.md

 For UV cython compilation:

 `uv run python setup.py build_ext --inplace`
-Then
-You need to move the generated files into the folders for correct import.
+Then you need to move the generated files into the folders for correct import.